MandarGogate/av-challenge-website/challenge-data/data-spec.md

 # Data

-To obtain the necessary data and baseline code, please regsiter for the challenge.
+To obtain the necessary data and baseline code, please register for the challenge.
 You will then get a link for the download page and the necessary credentials to download it.

 Data preparation scripts are located in our [GitHub page](https://github.com/cogmhear/avse_challenge) (see readme on "Data preparation").